I have to admit, I still consider myself a GitHub newbie.

 But since I started contributing to the Office 365 Developer Community, I had no choice but to become familiar with GitHub.

-The majority of the repositories under https://github.com/SharePoint and https://github.com/officedev — for example — have contributing guidelines, but they assume that you have a basic understanding of GitHub — or at least, a better understanding of GitHub than I had when I started contributing.
+The majority of the repositories under https://github.com/PnP have contribution guidelines, but they assume that you have a basic understanding of GitHub — or at least, a better understanding of GitHub than I had when I started contributing.

 Because I still hesitate with GitHub commands once in a while, I use a cheat sheet when I start a new PnP contribution.
 I copy and paste the GitHub commands from the cheat sheet and substitute placeholders with the values I want.
 It is really an amalgamation of GitHub commands from the various contributing guideline documents I have found useful into (I hope) a coherent set of instructions.
 I try to use the GitHub browser interface wherever I can, and GitHub commands where it is easier.